-Data Analytics: Outlining Student Enrollment Strategies In Higher Ed
+Data Analytics & Student Recruitment: Boosting Student Enrollment In Higher Ed

 A survey shows that enrollment rates in the US have been on a decline for the last six years.
 In 2018, Indiana University Northwest saw enrollment for degree-seeking students drop by 3.7%.
 Also, two private colleges in San Francisco have been affected by declining enrollment rates.
 Problem!